Getting a Commercial Lease — Without Signing a Personal Guarantee

 Across the country, from New York to California, skittish landlords are demanding personal financial guarantees from business owners, even if the business in question has been organized as a limited liability company (LLC).
 And even if you have a strong record of repayment and your business is in the black, a landlord may require a time-limited guarantee in order to reduce their own financial risk.

 If your landlord absolutely will not budge, then it may be possible to negotiate the terms of your guarantee to limit its impact on your personal finances, your business’s operational capacity, or both.
-Here are some options for finding a compromise that satisfies your landlord while protecting your personal assets.
+Here are some options for finding a compromise that satisfies your landlord while how to protect your personal assets in a business.

 Negotiating the Terms